PDF

 Description:

 The Upper Snake River Basin contained elevated amounts of cadmium and mercury.
 Three sources are possible: sewage effluents from large towns in the area, run-off from irrigated lands (both cadmium and mercury are found in phosphate fertilizers), or drift from air currents carrying emissions from phosphate and cement plants.
 Industrial and municipal facilities located adjacent to the lower Portneuf River near Pocatello appear to be contributing cadmium and mercury to the aquatic environment.
-Chlorinated hydrocarbons detected in dangerous levels in reservoir fishes are usually associated with agriculatural pesticides that have entered the water; however, low solubility in water results in undetectable levels in both the Portneuf and Snake Rivers.
+Chlorinated hydrocarbons detected in dangerous levels in reservoir fishes are usually associated with agricultural pesticides that have entered the water; however, low solubility in water results in undetectable levels in both the Portneuf and Snake Rivers.

 Subjects: